-Allegations: Standard of Acceptance
+Standard of Acceptance for Allegations

-Introduction
+1. Introduction

-The Health Professions Order 2001 (the Order) provides that the HPC's primary function is to set and maintain standards for the professions it regulates with the objective of protecting the public.
+The Health and Social Work Professions Order 2001 (the Order) provides that the HCPC's primary function is to set and maintain standards for the professions it regulates, with the objective of protecting the public.
 An important and visible part of that work is the investigation and adjudication of allegations which are made against registrants.

-To ensure that allegations are considered appropriately, this document sets out a modest and proportionate threshold which allegations must normally meet before they will be investigated by the HPC.
-That threshold is known as the "Standard of Acceptance".
+To ensure that allegations are considered appropriately, this document sets out a modest and proportionate threshold which allegations must normally meet before they will be investigated by the HCPC.
+That threshold is known as the "standard of acceptance".